 OTHER OPTIONS ABOUND

 There are plenty of different avenues you can take to breach that magical six figure mark.
 Doctors and lawyers routinely make multiple six figures.
 Longshoremen (dockworker) average $120,000 a year as we discovered during the Oakland longshoremen strike in 2001 and 2015.
 After 20 years on the police force and fire department, the majority of our brave men and women make $100,000+.
 Not only that, their capitalized pensions are worth millions!

 Finally, to help you visualize your path to $100,000 or more a year, simply break down the annual income by month and then by day.
 Doesn’t $8,333 a month sound a little less daunting?
 How about making $274 a day?
 That’s surely possible isn’t it?
 Of course it is!

 If you are happy with making $99,999 a year, more power to you.
-Just remember that your happiness, as measured by income will continue to grow until $200,000 and then stop because of government persecution and the bitter populace who want to keep you down.
-After you break $200,000 you need to start practicing Stealth Wealth because the government and society will begin to turn on you!
+Just remember that your happiness, as measured by income will continue to grow until about $250,000 and then stop because of government persecution and the bitter populace who want to keep you down.
+After you break $250,000 you need to start practicing Stealth Wealth because the government and society will begin to turn on you!

 * Manage Your Money In One Place: Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
 You can use Personal Capital to help monitor illegal use of your credit cards and other accounts with their tracking software.
 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.